andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 {: .notice}

 ## Ordered and Unordered Lists
-There are two types of lists: ordered and unordered.
+When making lists, there are two types: ordered and unordered.
 Ordered lists have a sequential order (such as 1, 2, 3...), while unordered lists do not.
 Markdown displays ordered lists using numbers.
 To make an ordered list, use a number followed by a period before each list item.
 For example:

 ```markdown
 1. List Item 1